Make monday.com work with Microsoft 365 & SharePoint →

 No

-Currently, we'ee not independently certified with System and Organization Controls (SOC 1, SOC 2, SOC 3).
+Currently, we're not independently certified with System and Organization Controls (SOC 1, SOC 2, SOC 3).
 However, we adhere to industry best practices for security, privacy, and data protection, and our hosting provider, DigitalOcean, holds SOC 2 certification.
 This ensures that the underlying infrastructure meets the stringent security and privacy standards required for SOC compliance.
 While we do not have direct SOC certification, we implement robust security measures, including encryption, access controls, and regular audits, to align with SOC 2 principles.

 Is the app compliant with the General Data Protection Regulation (GDPR)?